KUL-RSDA/documentation/HPC/iRODs_and_Tier-1.md

 Connecting to iRODS
 -----------------
-One way to work on iRODs are the 'i' commands that mostly have an equivalent bash command (see documentation)
+One way to work on iRODs are the 'i' commands that mostly have an equivalent bash command, see [iRODS documentation](https://github.com/hpcleuven/iRODS-User-Training/)

 To start an iRODS session: